 Biring represents culture and history

-Yusof Ghani is known by many series of his masterpieces, such as Tari (dance), Topeng (mask), and Wayang (theater).
+Yusof Ghani is known for a series of his masterpieces, such as Tari (dance), Topeng (mask), and Wayang (theatre).

 The Biring series is another art masterpiece, inspired by the controversial cockfighting blood sport which was once famous in Malaysia.